 Bonds for Contractors

 Business transactions are fueled by the presence of contracts.
 Without the legal stipulations that contracts outline, it would be difficult for businesses and their customers to engage in meaningful transactions and to give/deliver services.
 Contracts are normally backed by the issuing of surety bonds.
 Surety bonds protect the recipient of a service from incurring damages as a result of a negligent service provider.
 [Contact NFP Surety for all you contractor bond insurance needs.
-If you need a contractors license bond, contact our office].
+If you need a contractors license bond, contact our office.
+Apply to be a bonded contractor in just a minute.].

 One of the most common surety bonds that are issued are contractor bonds.
 Bonds for contractors are issued by licensed contractors, construction companies, and businesses that hire employees to provide services on their behalf.
 The primary purpose of these bonds is: